TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 2/2 Chronicles 2.13.md

 ---

-And now I have sent a skilful man, endued with understanding, of Huram my father's,
+Now I have sent a skillful man, endowed with understanding, of Huram my father's,